MGMT 115. Introduction to Global and Cross-Cultural Studies. 3 hours.

 MGMT 340.
 Introduction to Organizations.
 3 hours.

-Important organization and management concepts and applications.
-Their relevance to individual and organizational goal attainment.
-Emphasizes organizational structure, systems, processes, and change, national and global.
+Organization and management concepts and applications.
+Individual and organizational goal attainment.
 Course Information: Prerequisite(s): ENGL 161.
+Recommended background: General knowledge of microeconomics.

 MGMT 350.
 Business and Its External Environment.
 3 hours.